krisphackathon/hackathon-2025/data/parsed/2023-q3-earnings-transcript-3.md

 As noted in our earnings release, the overall increase in data center and other operations costs was partially offset by a reduction in depreciation expense due to the change in estimated useful lives we made starting in the first quarter of the year.

+# Operating Expenses

-Operating expenses were $22.1 billion, up 6%, reflecting the following: First, an increase in R&D expenses, driven primarily by compensation; second, an increase in G&A expenses reflecting the impact of charges related to legal matters; and finally, Sales & Marketing expenses, which were relatively flat to last year.
+Operating expenses were $22.1 billion, up 6%, reflecting the following: First, an increase in R&#x26;D expenses, driven primarily by compensation; second, an increase in G&#x26;A expenses reflecting the impact of charges related to legal matters; and finally, Sales &#x26; Marketing expenses, which were relatively flat to last year.

+# Operating Income

 Operating income was $21.3 billion, up 25%, and our operating margin was 28%.

+# Other Income &#x26; Expense

-Other Income & Expense was a loss of $146 million.
+Other Income &#x26; Expense was a loss of $146 million.

+# Net Income

 Net income was $19.7 billion.
 This reflects an effective tax rate of 7% in the third quarter from an IRS change related to the use of foreign tax credits which had an outsized impact on the third-quarter rate, because the change resulted in a catch-up for prior periods.

+# Free Cash Flow

 We delivered Free Cash Flow of $22.6 billion in the third quarter and $78 billion for the trailing 12 months.

 We ended the quarter with $120 billion in cash and marketable securities.
 As a reminder, our cash balance and free cash flow in the second and third quarters benefited from the deferral of certain tax payments to the fourth quarter of 2023.
 As noted in our earnings release, on October 16 we made an estimated tax payment of $10.5 billion related to this deferral, which will be reflected in our cash balance and free cash flow in the fourth quarter.

+# Segment Results

 Turning to segment results, within Google Services, Revenues were $68 billion, up 11%.

 ---

+# Google Search and Other Advertising Revenues

 Google Search and Other advertising revenues of $44 billion in the quarter were up 11%, led again by growth in retail.